Gorgeous weather, mind-blowing architecture, and delectable food. Barcelona is famous for all these.

 - There’s a “Paella de Barcelona”.
 While paella originates in the sun-kissed Valencia, you can find thousands of places that serve the dish in the Catalan capital as well.
 But you’ll be delighted to hear that Barcelona has its own version of paella – fideuà.
 The dish combines generous amounts of seafood with

 If you’d like to satisfy the little daredevil in you, we have some good news!
-Barcelona prides itself on a few spooky facts that can easily curl your hairs.
+Barcelona prides itself on a few spooky facts that can easily curl your hair.
 Let’s take a look.

 - Ghosts await the intrepid at Barcelona’s 12 abandoned metro stations.
 Somewhere between the 189 stations and 12 lines of the city, there are 12 stations that haven’t been in use for many years.
 2011 marked the start of a Scary Metro Tour that takes courageous visitors between the La Pau and Sagrada Familia lines.
 Many participants swore they’d seen and felt metaphysical activity, in particular in the forsaken Gaudi Station.

-- Funeral carriage museum, anyone?
+- The Catalan capital hosts a funeral carriage museum.
 This is among the weirdest facts about Barcelona.
 If you go to the Montjuïc Cemetery, you’ll find the Museu de Carrosses Fúnebres where you can take a look at a public display of ornate funeral carriages.
 Visiting the museum is surely one of the most unusual things to do in Barcelona.

 - Magic first “happened” in Barcelona.
 Practicing magic was well and alive much before Barcelona made it official.
 However, the Catalan capital was the first city in the world to open a museum of magic and a targeted magic shop.
 Museu del Rei de la Màgia dates back to 1881.
 Today, it sits in the fascinating Born district in close vicinity to Plaça de Catalunya.
 The place consists of a small museum, an enchanting shop, and a theater room where magic shows occur on a regular basis.